patil-pus/Transport-Network-Analysis-and-Traffic-Flow-Optimization/README.md

    - Using **NetworkX**, a graph of streets was built where nodes represent streets and edges represent connections (roads).
    - The shortest path between two streets was calculated using road lengths to help identify optimal traffic routes.
    - This analysis helps in identifying problematic areas in the transport network and suggests possible routing optimizations.

+3. **Geospatial Data Processing**:
+   - We utilize **Google Cloud Storage (GCS)** to store and retrieve shapefiles representing spatial data.
+   - These shapefiles are downloaded and processed using **GeoPandas** for spatial analysis within the Jupyter Notebook environment.

 Below is a screenshot of the database file used for traffic prediction and analysis: